hideyukiinada/od/README.md

 <img src='assets/images/aimee_puppy_social.jpg' width='400px'>

-For you to detect an object that was not in the model, then more steps are needed.
+For you to detect an object that was not in the model provided, then more steps are needed to retrain the model.

-Here are the logical steps:
+Here are the high-level steps:
 1. Obtain the machine learning software
 2. Verify that object detection works with sample images
 3. Create your own dataset for object detection